Exercises for Knee Osteoarthritis

 Gastrocnemius Stretching Exercise:

 The person should be sitting in a high sitting position with a non-exercised lower limb hanging down at the edge of the plinth.
 The person is now asked to make a loop with a towel and hold the two ends of the towel loop.
 The loop will surround the anterior and front parts of the foot.
-The person will then be asked to lean backward to force the ankle joint towards passive dorsiflexion.
+The person will then be asked to lean backward to force the ankle joint toward passive dorsiflexion.
 Maintain it for 30sec.
-Repeat for 3-5 times.
+Repeat 3-5 times.